noahbroyles/Robocrypt/README.md

 Gets the salt bytes used to encrypt and decrypt things.
-If a salt file is not specified, a default salt location for your OS will be used.
-If there is not a salt at that location, robocrypt will attempt to generate a new salt.
+If a salt file is not specified and the env var `ROBO_SALT_FILE` is not set, a default salt location for your OS will be used.
+If there is not a salt at that location, robocrypt will raise an error.
 The salt file location is stored in the environment variable `ROBO_SALT_FILE`.
 You can modify this environment variable to point to different salt files if desired.

 **Args**
 **```salt_file```** :&ensp;<code>str</code>
-:   The file to read the salt from
+:   a custom file to read the salt from.